Monkey boots

 A pair of Flame Panda monkey boots in the lace-to-toe work boot style.

 Monkey boot style that became popular in the UK in the 60s and 70s.
 While the yellow lacing isn't present, note the tractor-tread soles and distinctive stitching.

-Monkey boots are a specific style of lace-to-toe boot that became popular among mod and skinhead subcultures in the United Kingdom and American workers.
+Monkey boots are a style of lace-to-toe boot that became popular among mod and skinhead subcultures in the United Kingdom and among American workers.

-Variations of monkey boots exist across the world.
-The two most popular and well-known variations are the style of monkey boot popular in the United Kingdom in the 60's and 70's, and the style of monkey boot designed by workwear companies in the US such as Endicott-Johnson, Red Wing, and Thorogood.
+Variations of monkey boots exist across the world and include those popular in the United Kingdom in the 1960s and '70s, and those designed by workwear companies in the US such as Endicott-Johnson, Red Wing, and Thorogood.

-The monkey boots popular in the UK are known for their unique "tractor-tread" outsoles, yellow laces, and typically brown, black, or oxblood leather, while the monkey boots produced by American work boot companies are known for their distinctive lace-to-toe construction designed for a more secure fit.
+The monkey boots popular in the UK have "tractor-tread" outsoles, yellow laces, and typically brown, black, or oxblood leather, while the monkey boots produced by American work boot companies have lace-to-toe construction designed for a more secure fit.

 Origins

-The exact origins of the monkey boot are unknown, but some of the earliest iterations are from Czechoslovakia during the 1940s and 50s.
+The exact origins of the monkey boot are unknown, but some of the earliest iterations are from Czechoslovakia during the 1940s and '50s.

-Postwar, monkey boots were exported to different parts of Europe, where they became especially popular in the UK during the 60's and 70's.
+Postwar, monkey boots were exported to different parts of Europe, where they became especially popular in the UK during the '60s and '70s.

 Subcultural significance in the UK

-In the 1960s and 70s, monkey boots became popular in the UK among skinhead and mod subcultures.
+In the 1960s and '70s, monkey boots became popular in the UK among skinhead and mod subcultures.
 Monkey boots were often thought to be cheaper than Doc Martens, another popular boot within similar subcultures, and were worn as a fashion statement against conformity by mods and skinheads alike.
 Many mods and skinheads considered monkey boots to be a part of their fashion uniform, and wore them with pride.
-Pete Townshend, guitarist and songwriter of The Who is pictured wearing the boots in the early 1970's, as part of his utilitarian 'work clothes' stage outfit, alongside a white boiler suit.
-These were to be superseded by Dr. Martens airwear boots, yet another skinhead staple.

-While they were still worn in the 80's and 90's, as the mod and skinhead subcultures shifted and faded, monkey boots became less popular, though they are still sold and worn today throughout the UK.
+While they were still worn in the '80s and '90s, as the mod and skinhead subcultures shifted and faded, monkey boots became less popular.

 Perceptions based on gender and age

 In the UK monkey boots were sometimes seen by mods and skinheads as shoes worn by women and children.
 While female skinheads and mods tended to wear more androgynous clothing, including boots, monkey boots became associated with women in certain mod and skinhead groups.
-Girls and women continued to wear monkey boots to signify their belonging to the mod and skinhead subcultures.